najonda/performer/_pages/manual/index.md

 This page allows editing the currently selected sequence on the currently selected track.
 Depending on the track mode of the selected track, this page shows a different graphical representation of the sequence.
 If track mode is set to _MIDI/CV_, the page is not available and selecting it will jump to the [Track](#pages-track) page.

-In a _Logic_ track a visual representation of the inputs track is visible for each step: a dot means input track 1 has gate on, an empty square means inout track 2 has gate on, a combination of dot and empty square means both input tracks has gate on and finally the full square means logic gate is on.
+In a _Logic_ track if _detailed view_ is enabled a visual representation of the inputs track is visible for each step: a dot means input track 1 has gate on, an empty square means input track 2 has gate on, a combination of dot and empty square means both input tracks has gate on and finally the full square means logic gate is on.
 A visual feedback will be visualized when the logic gate out is on.

 <h4>Layer Selection</h4>